Marc A. Federbush

 Marc Federbush, CPA, CGMA, is an accounting and audit partner at Anchin with more than 30 years of experience servicing the accounting, business, and financial needs of fashion companies.

-As practice leader of the Firm's Fashion Industry Group, Marc's practice focuses primarily on the apparel and textile industry.
+As leader of the Firm's Consumer Products Group, Marc's practice focuses primarily on the apparel and textile industry.
 His clients range from aggressively growing companies to well-established companies and his knowledge of the business, accounting and tax practices of the industry makes him a sought after resource.

 Marc has assisted many clients in business planning and analysis, mergers and acquisitions, and sales of companies.
 He routinely consults to businesses and their owners, advises individuals and businesses on federal and state tax matters, and works with individuals and their advisors on estate planning matters.
 He has directed due diligence services in connection with the acquisition of manufacturers and distributors and formulated the related tax strategies.